karam94/bannerlord-fourth-crusade-mod/README.md

 - Mass majority of cities & towns have been renamed to resemble real life cities & towns.
 Their sizes may not be reflective of their actual sizes however and this is a work in progress.
 - All cultures have been renamed to reflect the new kingdoms.
 - All main starting Lords have been renamed to reflect the new kingdoms.

-### Struggles:

-- Cannot successfully rename kingdoms:
+- Kingdoms have been renamed:
   - Aserai = Ayyubid Dynasty (Includes the Mohads)
   - Khuzaits = Mongol Empire
   - Southern = Byzantine Empire